 Our mission is not to change how long people work, to alter work culture, or even make people love what they do.
 Our take is that mindfulness is incredibly powerful and we have interwoven its fundamentals into our product to improve the perception of the workplace, make people less attached to their stress, and more objectively view the ups and downs of daily life.

 Meditation allows us to see our experiences, thoughts, and emotions with more clarity, greater space, and deeper understanding.
 By training the mind, cultivating a sense of ease, and developing perspective we can be happier, healthier, and more productive.
 On a micro level, we will improve lives, strengthen relationships, and bring out the better parts of ourselves.
 On a macro level, we can change the world by fostering culture, boosting economies, and bringing societies together for a better connected, more compassionate, and higher functioning human experience.

-As amazing as it all might sound, we need to be transparent of our current limitations as a business, aware of how far we have to go and welcome all who want to help us get there.
-We’re looking for missionaries, not mercenaries, who believe in a greater vision to improve global mental health, one workplace at a time.
-Of course, talent is important, but what reigns supreme is being interested in feedback, welcoming change, and above all, taking it personally.
+As amazing as it all might sound, we need to be transparent about our current limitations as a business, aware of how far we have to go, and welcoming to all who want to help us get there.
+We’re looking for missionaries, not mercenaries, who believe in a greater vision of improving global mental health, one workplace at a time.
+Of course, talent is important, but what reigns supreme is being interested in feedback, welcoming change, and above all: taking it personally.

 Find something that moves you and fall in love with it.
 Complacency kills, mediocrity is a disease, and we all have an expiration date.
 Dare greatly, fail greatly and above all, care greatly.